 Object persistence is always set by POA policies.
 Therefore, Orbix implements replication through registration of multiple instances, or replicas, of a POA, in a location domain's implementation repository.
 This provides the necessary level of granularity without adding significant administrative overhead.
-POA replicas ensure continuous access to persistent objects; and the Orbix infrastructure is required only to monitor POA activity, which it does in any case.
+POA replicas ensure continuous access to persistent objects; and the Orbix infrastructure is required only to monitor POA activity.